Basmati Rice

 Health Benefits

-- Excellent source of complex carbohydrates providing sustained energy release
+- Excellent source of complex carbohydrates providing sustained energy for daily activities

 Buying Guide